 As a scientist, you have probably come across the use of single-cell sequencing in your field.
 But what is it exactly?
 And also how can you apply it to your research, which technology should you choose, and what do you need to think about before starting your project?

-This ultimate guide to single-cell RNA sequencing answers all these questions and more.
+This single-cell sequencing guide answers all these questions and more.

 - What is single-cell RNA sequencing?

 - Where does single-cell RNA sequencing come from?

 - What are key concepts of single-cell sequencing?

 - What are common applications of single-cell sequencing?